almasy/advent-of-code/advent-of-code-kotlin/README.md

 ### Detailed Instructions

-All following steps should be performed from a terminal emulator running a shell (powershell, bash, zsh, etc.) or a command prompt (cmd.exe)
+All following steps should be performed from a terminal emulator running a shell (PowerShell, bash, zsh, etc.) or a command prompt (cmd.exe)

 > [!NOTE]
 >